Gapminder/gapminder-ai/gmbot/README.md

 - The script skips Google Drive folders and only downloads files
 - Progress is shown for each download
 - Make sure to keep your `service-account.json` file secure and never commit it to version control
-- Google Workspace files (Docs, Sheets, Slides) are automatically exported to compatible formats:
+- Google Workspace files are automatically exported to compatible formats:
-  - Documents and Presentations → PDF
+  - Documents → HTML (then converted to Markdown)
-  - Spreadsheets → Excel (.xlsx)
+  - Spreadsheets → Excel (.xlsx, then converted to CSV)
+  - Presentations → PDF
   - Drawings → PNG